ullenboom/ppt2asciidocslides/README.md

 The converter is a command line tool written in Java.
 It uses Maven as a build tool and `org.apache.poi:poi-ooxml´ to access the raw PPTX files.

-From the command line use:
+In the _distribution_ folder is a batch file and a Jar.
+Either call:

-    $ java com.tutego.ppt2asciidocslide.Main Slide.pptx
+    $ java -jar pptx2adoc.jar Slide.pptx

-Use can use the option
+or

+    $ convert Slide.pptx

+Supported options:

 | Option      | Description  | Default  |
 | ----------- | ------------ | -------- |